SilverLabUCL/behaviour_toolbox/docs/Documentation.md

-## Other use case for ROIs
+## Run custom functions on ROIs

-You can extract the content of ROIs for other purposes, such as pupil tracking, or DeepLabCut.
+The default analysis extract the Motion Index for all selected ROIs.
+However, you can extract the content of ROIs for other purposes, such as pupil tracking, or DeepLabCut.
+To do this you nned to pass a function handle, whci can be run at the video or individual ROI level, and can be filtered for specific ROIs if needed.

+### Example 1 : Get Mean projection of ROIs

 For this example, we are starting from the video defined in the [previous section](#Extract-Motion-index) :